dhruv8433/e-commerce/README.md

 ### Usage

-1. Start the application using `npm start`.
+1. Start the application using `npm run dev`.
 2. Access the website via the provided URL.
 3. Sign up or log in to begin using the platform.
 4. Explore products, add items to cart, and proceed to checkout.